Please consider downloading the latest version of Internet Explorer

 4. Carpet that remains wet for more than 48 hours, or that becomes repeatedly wet due to recurrent water intrusion events, should be evaluated for possible removal.
 If the area is below-grade (e.g., basement work area), carpet should not be reinstalled if the area is susceptible to recurrent water-intrusion or high relative humidity levels (e.g., greater than 60%).

-7. Remove mold or water-damaged materials in sealed bags or sealed containers.
+• Place mold- or water-damaged materials in sealed bags or sealed containers prior to removing from the immediate worksite.

-1. Enclose and contain critical areas with plastic sheeting (e.g., openings to adjacent areas).
+• Enclose and contain critical areas (e.g., openings to adjacent areas) with plastic sheeting.

-4. Recirculate air through a portable HEPA filter.
+• Recirculate air through a portable HEPA filter.
 If use of a HEPA or other portable system could disturb more dust and particles than it captures, or there is no possible discharge point away from occupied areas, it must not be used during the demolition or cleanup.
-(Note: the portable Microcon Units must not be used for this purpose.
-Microcon units are for relatively “clean” patient care environments, and not for managing dusts and particles associated with demolition or construction projects.)

 3. Verification/Completion of Restoration